10 Methods to Address Threats in Mobile Banking Security

 UI Redress/Clickjacking Attacks

-In such attacks, the app allows a hidden invisible layer to be placed on top of the banking application.
+In such attacks, the legitimate app configuration allows a hidden invisible layer to be placed on top of the user interface.
 The user believes they are clicking on the legitimate buttons or links in the app, but they are actually interacting with this hidden layer.
 This can result in users unknowingly granting permissions, initiating transactions, or revealing sensitive information.

-So, we know the threats, it’s time to speak about what is possible to do with them and what it means to “develop a robust mobile banking security”.
+Now, it’s time to speak about ways to address all these security issue.
+The next secion will explain what it means to “develop a robust mobile banking security”.

 How to Ensuring Robust Mobile Banking Security